Wayside: A Serial Novel

 Chloe leaned in for a better view.
 “Welcome to Wayside,” she read aloud.
 “Future home of North America’s first public health and safety sanctuary city.”

-You can support my work by signing up for a membership to The Guiness Pig Diaries or by sending me a tip.
+You can support my work by signing up for a membership to The Guiness Pig Diaries, by sending me a tip, or buying me a coffee.